 Iceberg A-68 is slowly drifting towards the open sea.
 Dubbed the 'monster berg', A-68 broke off from the Larsen C ice shelf on the Antarctic peninsula in July 2017, reducing its size by about 12%.
 Recent satellite images show the gap between the new iceberg and the remaining ice shelf is widening.

 At present (i.e. mid-November 2017), it is still lingering close to the ice shelf from which it calved.
 Eventually, it will most likely drift north through the Weddell Sea into the Atlantic, towards South Georgia and the South Sandwich Islands.
-Eventually, it may prove an obstacle to shipping – even after it inevitably breaks up into smaller parts.
+In months (or years) to come, it may prove an obstacle to shipping – even after it inevitably breaks up into smaller parts.

 A-68 is not the first massive iceberg to calve from the region.
 In January 1995, a large part of the Larsen A ice shelf collapsed, and in March 2002, the same happened at Larsen B. The events have been linked to warmer temperatures in the region.